septianrazi/Loading-Icons/README.md

    ```
 2. Download and Install VSCode [https://code.visualstudio.com/](https://code.visualstudio.com/)
 3. In VSCode, install the Live Server Extention
-4. Run project on live server
+4. Run project on live server (Ctrl+Shift+P to open the command palette, then find "Live Server")

 Or, you can view an example by [clicking here](https://septianrazi.github.io/Loading-Icons/).